projectcalico/calico/docs/Orchestrators.md

 	wget https://github.com/Metaswitch/calico-docker/releases/download/v0.0.6/calicoctl
 	chmod +x calicoctl

-Launch one instance of the Calico Master

-	sudo ./calicoctl master --ip=<IP>

 Launch the Calico Node service on each Docker Host you want to use with Calico.